 Mentoring Builds Relationships

-Over my tenure at First Business Bank, we’ve developed a few mentoring programs with different purposes, but all of them have a common goal to build relationships between our employees.
+Over more than 30 years, mentoring programs at First Business Bank have served different purposes, but all of them have a common goal to build relationships between our employees.
 These mentoring roles help our new employees learn more about First Business Bank and give them a friendly face, aside from their manager or direct team members, they can go to with questions.
 Other mentoring programs help employees develop their skills and careers.

 “Kayla Becker trained me in almost everything I know about Asset-Based Lending,” he said.